awsdocs/aws-cdk-guide/v2/cli.md

 ```

 **Tip**
-If you regularly work with multiple versions of the AWS CDK, you may want to install a matching version of the AWS CDK Toolkit in individual CDK projects\.
+If you regularly work with multiple versions of the AWS CDK, consider installing a matching version of the AWS CDK Toolkit in individual CDK projects\.
 To do this, omit `-g` from the `npm install` command\.
-Then use `npx aws-cdk` to invoke it; this will run the local version if one exists, falling back to a global version if not\.
+Then use `npx aws-cdk` to invoke it\.
+This runs the local version if one exists, falling back to a global version if not\.

 ## Toolkit commands<a name="cli-commands"></a>